 DISCOVER YOUR FANS

-This place can be challenging as most customer evaluation tools are not set to measure for your highest engaged customers and most bushiness don't have a system built to do it.
-Many use customer scorecards and key account evaluations.
+This place can be challenging as most customer evaluation tools are not set to measure the emotion of engagement that drives activity from for your highest engaged customers.
+Most bushiness don't have a system built to do it.
+Many use customer scorecards like NPS, satisfaction surveys and key account evaluations.
 While these are helpful they're still about you.
 Knowing how satisfied a customer is doesn't tell you anything about how excited they are about being your customer and finding more opportunities to refer and buy from you.
-How do you start this process? it begins with 5 indicators and there may be more.
+How do you start this process?
+It begins with 5 indicators and there are a probably more.

 - Pay attention to customers who buy often and a range of your services from you year after year.